canonical/certification-docs/Policy_Guide.rst

 The exception to this involves kernel modules as outlined below.

-Modules injected via DKMS generally are not allowed.
+Modules injected via DKMS generally are not allowed for certification.

 Third Party / Proprietary Drivers
 '''''''''''''''''''''''''''''''''